 Following the classification of the disposal group as held for sale, in accordance with IFRS 5, the Group has measured it at the lower of its carrying amount and fair value less costs to sell.
 This is a non-recurring fair value measurement, categorised as Level 3 in the fair value hierarchy due to the significance of the unobservable inputs.
-The fair value less cost to sell has been determined using the bid offers received from third parties for the sale of the Group's operations in Ukraine, where the Group did not perform any further significant adjustments.
+The determination of fair value less costs to sell was based on recent bid offers received from third parties for the sale of the Group's operations in Ukraine, further adjusted by management in order to reflect the continuing stressed market environment.

 The continuing adverse economic, geopolitical and political conditions in the country escalating during 2014 led to an extension of the period to complete the sale beyond one year.
 The Group's operations in Ukraine continue to be classified as a disposal group held for sale, as the Group remains committed to its plan to sell that disposal group.
-As at 30 June 2015, cumulative losses (mainly currency translation differences) related to the Ukrainian held for sale operations recognized in other comprehensive income amounted to € 68 million (30 June 2014: € 56 million).
+As at 30 September 2015, cumulative losses (currency translation differences) related to the Ukrainian held for sale operations recognized in other comprehensive income amounted to € 68 million (30 September 2014: € 66 million).